I set out to find or create the best homemade puffy paint recipe and had great results after developing my own.

 She had a different approach to the whole thing.
 She kept some of her painting puffy and wanted to take Q-Tips to some of the paint to bring on a different look.

 Here are Abby’s results.
 It’s pretty clear that there were some puffy paint recipes that worked better than others.
 They were playing with the four different recipes here.

-I had to get in on the fun to create my own artwork.
+I had to get in on the fun and create my own artwork.
 This owl would do the trick, and it also really clearly shows why I liked the result of the pink DIY puffy paint the best.